-- keep a copy of referrals to allied health services, other practitioners, specialists and ambulance staff in the resident's health record - conduct handovers (eg face-to-face, telehealth, phone, secure message delivery or written) - provide appropriate documentation, including a residents' ACP/ACD and medications, when a transfer of care takes place - arrange appropriate document transfer from the residents' regular GPs provide a list detailing appropriate contacts at the RACF for clinical handover - keep records of any breakdowns in the clinical handover system that were identified and addressed - have a policy explaining how to conduct external handovers, including to locum practitioners - have a standard form to be used for ambulance transfers - create, document and use a buddy system - have signed agreements with local hospitals, if relevant.
+keep a copy of referrals to allied health services, other practitioners, specialists and ambulance staff in the resident's health record

+- · conduct handovers (eg face-to-face, telehealth, phone, secure message delivery or written) - provide appropriate documentation, including a resident's advance care planning documents and medications, when a transfer of care takes place - arrange appropriate document transfer from the resident's regular GP, and provide a list detailing appropriate contacts at the RACF for clinical handover - · keep records of any breakdowns in the clinical handover system that were identified and addressed - have a policy explaining how to conduct external handovers, including to locum practitioners - have a standard form to be used for ambulance transfers - create, document and use a buddy system - have signed agreements with local hospitals, if relevant.

-RACF1.4▶ D Our RACF ensures that resident's regular GP can access a clinical team member, familiar with a resident's condition.
+RACF1.4▶D Our RACF ensures that a resident's regular GP can access a clinical team member familiar with the resident's condition.

-- arrange for a nurse or member of the RACF staff who is familiar with a resident's condition and care needs to be available when the resident's regular GP visits - ensure a RACF nurse is available to discuss diagnosis and management with the residents regular GP.
+- arrange for a nurse or member of the RACF staff who is familiar with a resident's condition and care needs to be available when the resident's regular GP visits - · ensure an RACF nurse is available to discuss diagnosis and management with the resident's regular GP.

-arrange for two nurses to be available for off-site communication of medication changes, as required

-- provide a list detailing appropriate contacts at the RACF for clinical handover for in-hours and after-hours - have in place a procedure for the RACF nurse or other appropriate RACF staff to identify their qualifications when they first contact the GP. - 1.4▶ E Our RACF informs a resident's GP of the multidisciplinary provider/services that are contracted to the facility.
+- · arrange for two nurses to be available for off-site communication of medication changes, as required - provide a list to the resident's regular GP detailing appropriate contacts at the RACF for clinical handover for in-hours and after-hours - have in place a procedure for the RACF nurse or other appropriate RACF staff to identify their role or position when they first contact the GP.

+RACF1.4▶E Our RACF informs a resident's GP of the multidisciplinary providers/services that are contracted to the facility.

-- demonstrate awareness of the local healthcare providers and services that support residents - inform a resident's GP if a resident has seen a multidisciplinary provider/service.
+- · demonstrate awareness of the local healthcare providers and services that support residents - inform a resident's GP if a resident has seen a multidisciplinary provider/service.

-- have a register of multidisciplinary services (ie allied health, pharmacy), pharmacist providing supply and pharmacist contracted to provide medication reviews that visit the RACF - coordinate multidisciplinary care team meetings between a resident's regular GP and other health provider/services.
+- have a register of multidisciplinary services (eg allied health), pharmacist providing supply and pharmacist contracted to provide medication reviews that visit the RACF - coordinate multidisciplinary care team meetings between a resident's regular GP and other health providers/services.

-RACF1.4 F Our RACF staff ask residents and their guardian(s)/carer(s) about self-referrals and requests reports from the RACF care team.
+RACF1.4F Our RACF staff ask residents and/or their guardian/s, substitute decision maker/s and/or carer/s about self-referrals and requests reports from the RACF care team.

-- document conversations about any resident self-referrals, in the residents' health record - include relevant reports from health professionals that the resident has self-referred to, in their health record.
+- document conversations about any resident self-referrals in the resident's health record - include in their health record relevant reports from health professionals to whom the resident has self-referred.

-RACF1.4 G Our RACF tracks referrals for residents until the consultant or specialist's report is received and shared with the GP.
+RACF1.4G Our RACF tracks referrals for residents until the consultant's or specialist's report is received and shared with the GP.

-- document a procedure for tracking referrals - document conversations about referral reports in the residents' health record - include received specialist reports in the resident health record - develop a tracking log showing data collected in the tracking system.
+- document a procedure for tracking referrals - document conversations about referral reports in the resident's health record - include received specialist reports in the resident health record - develop a tracking log showing data collected in the tracking system.